PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 > If you want to check the current status just run without the `--disable` parameter.

 	./disable-firewall_CentOS.sh --disable

+Note: For Ubuntu the firewall if open by default and you do not need to run any script for it.

 Execute the script to setup environment by replacing values accordingly: